bodrick/awesome/README.md

 *   [SonarSource/eslint-plugin-sonarjs](https://github.com/SonarSource/eslint-plugin-sonarjs) - SonarJS rules for ESLint
 *   [redis/RedisInsight](https://github.com/redis/RedisInsight) - Redis GUI by Redis
 *   [josh-berry/tab-stash](https://github.com/josh-berry/tab-stash) - Firefox extension to save and restore tabs as bookmarks.
 Clear your tabs, clear your mind.
+*   [eslint/config-inspector](https://github.com/eslint/config-inspector) - A visual tool for inspecting and understanding your ESLint flat configs.
 *   [un-ts/eslint-plugin-import-x](https://github.com/un-ts/eslint-plugin-import-x) - `eslint-plugin-import-x` is a fork of `eslint-plugin-import` that aims to provide a more performant and more lightweight version of the original plugin.
 *   [Brandawg93/PeaNUT](https://github.com/Brandawg93/PeaNUT) - A tiny dashboard for Network UPS Tools
 *   [0x2E/fusion](https://github.com/0x2E/fusion) - A lightweight, self-hosted friendly RSS reader